Museums in Amsterdam

 Van Gogh Museum

 This museum is dedicated to the life of Vincent van Gogh, one of the most influential painters The Netherlands has ever seen.
-Admire the world’s biggest collection artworks by the artist that cut off his own ear.
+Admire the world’s biggest collection of artworks by the artist who cut off his ear.
 Learn about his life, what inspired him, and how he became the icon he is today.

 Anne Frank House